ansible-community/package-test-results/rendered/9.0.1/check_point.mgmt.md

 As per the [Ansible community package inclusion requirements][ci-testing], collections must pass `ansible-test sanity` tests.
 Version `5.1.1` of `check_point.mgmt`, corresponding to the `v5.1.1` tag in this repo, fails one or more of the required sanity tests.

-Additionally, the contents in the `v5.1.1` git tag do not match `check_point-mgmt-5.1.1.tar.gz` as uploaded to Ansible Galaxy.
+The contents in the `v5.1.1` git tag do not match `check_point-mgmt-5.1.1.tar.gz` as uploaded to Ansible Galaxy.
 For future releases, please make sure that the contents uploaded to Galaxy match the sources that were tagged as that release.
 See the [Repository management requirements][repo-mgmt] for more information.

 Please see the errors below and address them.
 If these issues aren't addressed within a reasonable time period, the collection may be subject to [removal from Ansible][removal].